 Although Goa Airport is an international airport, the bulk of flights are domestic flights from major Indian cities such as Mumbai, Delhi, Bangalore, Hyderabad, and Chennai.
 The international flights are mostly charter flights from Europe and the UK during the tourist season, from October to March.
 Air India, Air Arabia, and Qatar Airways have a few regular flights to and from Gulf countries as well.

 Being a government-run airport on a military airbase, the airport has basic infrastructure and facilities (although these are being improved).
 Long, slow-moving lines are standard at security checks during peak times.
 Three new air bridges were commissioned in Jan.
 2018 to reduce the use of shuttle buses to ferry passengers between the aircraft and terminals.
 As the security hold area for departing passengers is on the top floor of the terminal, you'll need to go back down to board a shuttle bus to your aircraft if it's not parked at an air bridge.
-A new parallel taxiway has been completed and is scheduled to start functioning by mid-Nov.
-2019.
-It's hoped this will ease flight delays.
-Kohler has installed state-of-the-art designer restrooms in the airport terminal.
-Inline baggage scanners are also expected to be installed soon (until that happens, you'll have to stand in a separate line to get your luggage scanned before checking in).
+A new parallel taxiway became operational in late 2019 to ease flight delays, and inline baggage scanners were finally installed in the airport terminal in early 2020 (this eliminates the need for the manual scanning of baggage before check-in).
+Kohler has installed state-of-the-art designer restrooms in the terminal as well.

 Goa Airport has a couple of State Bank of India (SBI) ATMs.
 One is located inside the departures hall.
 The other is outside the arrivals hall.